Develop its senses

-Besides your mother, you are her playmate, especially during her first months.
-Every game you teach and share with him will be a test of skill that will be worth learning.
-We propose activities to develop the five senses.
+In addition to his mother, you are his playmate, especially during his first months.
+Every game you teach him and share with him will be a test of skill that will be worth learning.
+We propose activities to develop your senses.

 EAR